About the Governing Body

 - Chaired by Chantal Patel the 6 members advise the Board on all human resources policy matters and issues relating the human resources strategy.

-- Chaired by Robin Kirby the 8 members advise the Board on all matters concerning the welfare, guidance and conduct of learners.
+- Chaired by Fiona Rees, the 8 members advise the Board on all matters concerning the welfare, guidance and conduct of learners.

 - Chaired by Colin Cornelius the 6 members deal with the recruitment and selection, induction appraisal and governance development of members to the Board and other governance matters including reviewing the Board’s performance.